Rodrick-alt/Dark-Theme-Landing-Page/README.md

 ### What I learned

-How to override default text-decoration for text elements with phone numbers, specifically in Safari.
+- How to override default text-decoration for text elements with phone numbers.

-How to implement cross-browser smooth-scrolling.
+- How to implement cross-browser smooth-scrolling.

 ```css
 a[href^="tel"]{